AnnaWilliford/SWC_Fall2019_test/Lesson1_UnixShell.md

 $ rm         # delete file
 ```

-You can get an idea about the functionality of bash commands from [this Bash commands cheat sheet](https://learncodethehardway.org/unix/bash_cheat_sheet.pdf)
+You can get an idea about the functionality of Linux commands from [this cheat sheet](https://files.fosswire.com/2007/08/fwunixref.pdf)

 ### 2a.
 Bash: navigate through your file system